Skip to content

 Key Features

-• 🔄 Dynamic model generation from natural language queries
+• 🔄 Dynamic Model Generation: Create type-safe models from natural language queries

-• 📊 Support for complex nested data structures
+• 📊 Complex Data Structures: Support for nested and hierarchical data

-• 📁 Support for multiple file formats (CSV, Excel, JSON, Parquet, PDF, TXT, and more)
+• 📁 Universal File Support: CSV, Excel, JSON, Parquet, PDF, DOCX, TXT, and more

-• 🔌 Support for multiple LLM providers through litellm
+• 🔌 Multiple LLM Providers: Support through litellm integration

-• 🔄 Automatic retry mechanism with exponential backoff
+• 🔄 Robust Error Handling: Automatic retry mechanism with exponential backoff

 Installation